The History of Deadly Auto Defects in America

 Getting Compensation After an Auto Defect

 If you have been injured in a crash caused by an auto defect, you may be able to recover compensation in a product liability claim.
 You should retain experienced Atlanta product liability attorneys to give you the best chance for a successful claim.
 Here at Grant Law Office, we offer clients the knowledge and skill of a husband-and-wife law team.
 Attorney Wayne Grant has been named to the Georgia Super Lawyers® list and awarded the highest possible rating by Martindale-Hubbell®.
 If you bring your case to us, you can trust that we will diligently advocate for your best interests.
-Call us at (404) 995-3955 or toll-free at (866) 249-5513 to schedule a free consultation.
+Call us at (404) 995-3955 to schedule a free consultation.

 Contact us today for a free and comprehensive case evaluation.